DJ: Duvvada Jagannadham: Plot

-Jagannadham goes to Abu Dhabi and uses Avinash with his mental disability to find out where Royyala Naidu is.
+Jagannadham goes to Abu Dhabi and uses Avinash with his mental disability to find about Royyala Naidu's location.
 Naidu kidnaps Purushottam.
 Avinash arrives at the hideout and beats up Jagannadham for cheating him.
 Jagannadham shows them the money and turns Avinash against his father.
 Jagannadham, with the help of Avinash's mental disability, shoots Naidu dead.
 Stephen Prakash announces to the scam victims to provide them with their houses and their lost income, but Avinash is taken away for police interrogation.